tranquangchau/plupload_chunk/README.md

 - jquery

 feature:
-- upload 1, more file to server php
+- upload 1, more file to server php by ajax
 - show status percent download, and complement
 - check file type can upload
 - check size file upload